-*In Fall of 2014 the Family Concentration and Health/Mental Health Concentration merged into the new Clinical Concentration.
+*As of fall 2014: the Family concentration and Health/Mental Health concentration merged into the Clinical concentration.
 For those students admitted under the previous concentrations the course requirements will vary.

 Students design their academic program to develop competence in micro-practice with individuals, families and small groups, and/or macro-competencies in administration, program planning, community organizing and political advocacy.
 Students choose one of three concentrations and can also elect to pursue a specialization or dual degree as part of or in addition to an MSW.